SPARKESYS/SPARKESYS.github.io/Projects/UROV.md

 <a><img src="/assets/images/UROV/ROV Control Board_resize.PNG" alt="UROV" style="width:800px;height:auto;"></a>
 <p></p>
 <p>I designed a Darlington pair transistor charge pump that was used to reduce the number of channels needed to control the camera gimbal motors.
-I used standard stepper motor drivers that required a PWM input, a enable pin and a direction pin.
+I used standard stepper motor drivers that required a PWM input, an enable pin and a direction pin.
 I wanted to utilize the enable and sleep pins to save on power while the camera was idle.</p>
 <p>The intention was to use the pwm step signal to charge an enable pin reducing the step and enable to a single output.
-The capacitor would dissapate the charge in about 10 seconds.
+The capacitor would dissapate the charge in about 10 seconds. </p>
+<p>Once it was installed the circuit functioned perfectly.
+The capacitor would charge quickly and the camera would move.
+Soon after the joystick was released the driver would shut off.</p>

 <a><img src="/assets/images/UROV/IMG_7384_resize.JPG" alt="UROV" style="width:250px;height:auto;"></a>
 <a><img src="/assets/images/UROV/IMG_7423_resize.JPG" alt="UROV" style="width:250px;height:auto;"></a>
 <a><img src="/assets/images/UROV/IMG_7424_resize.JPG" alt="UROV" style="width:250px;height:auto;"></a>

-<p>A PLC module was ordered to convert ethernet data to rs485 two wire rx and tx to stream the camera to the control panel.</p>
+<p>A RAK Wireless WisLink LX200V20 EVB was used to stream the camera feed from the onboard raspberry pi to the control center over a 2 wire rs485</p>

 <p>The internal frame assembly started.</p>